-2.2 Front-end electronics
+105 2.2 Front-end electronics

 The ILC beam will be pulsed and composed of 1 ms long bunch trains separated by 199 ms. During a train, bunches cross each other every 300 ns and calorimeter signals are digitised automatically and associated to the time of a bunch.
 Between trains, all information is read out from memory to the back-end electronics meanwhile some front-end circuits are turned off to reduce the heat dissipation inside the calorimeter modules.
-Key features of the front-end electronics are thus self-triggering with memory, time-stamping and power-pulsing.
+Key features of the front-end electronics are thus selftriggering with memory, time-stamping and power-pulsing.

-A dedicated front-end chip called MICROROC has been developed [16].
-It belongs to a generation of chips developed for the various calorimeters at a future linear collider ([17]).
-The MI-CROROC is a 64 channel chip, with 3 readout thresholds and a power-pulsing capability to reduce its consumption below a nominal value of 3.7 mW at 3.5 V per channel.
-Each channel input is protected against spark currents by a diode network followed by a charge preamplifier and 2 shapers of low/high gains and tunable peaking time (75-200 ns).
+A dedicated front-end chip called MICROROC has been developed [19].
+It belongs to a generation of chips optimised for calorimetry at a future linear collider [20].
+The MICROROC is a 64 channel chip, with 3 readout thresholds and a power-pulsing capability to reduce its consumption from a nominal value of 3.7 mW at 3.5 V per channel to 100μ W. Each channel input is protected against spark currents by a diode network followed by a charge preamplifier and 2 shapers of low/high gains and tunable peaking time (75-200 ns).
 The shaper outputs are connected to three discriminators.
 When a signal crosses the low threshold, the content of the 64 channel matrix is written to memory with a clock time (so-called event).
 A total of 127 events can be recorded before filling completely the memory.
-The later is read out either when it is full (ILC or trigger-less mode) or upon the arrival at the chip of an external trigger signal (testbeam mode).
+The later is read out either when it is full (ILC or trigger-less mode) or upon the arrival at the chip of an external trigger signal (testbeam mode or trigger mode).

-The high gain shaper is connected to the low and medium threshold discriminators and has a dynamic range of 200 fC.
-The low gain shaper has a linear response up to 500 fC and is connected to the high threshold discriminator.
-The 3 thresholds are set by 10-bit DACs common to the 64 channels.
-Per channel, however, a 4-bit DAC can be used to shift the pedestal voltage with respect to the common thresholds and minimise their dispersions.
-A detailed characterisation of the detector can be performed thanks to the calibration test input and a multiplexed analogue output.
-Calibration of the electronics is discussed in section 3.1 and the analogue readout of Micromegas signals is explained in section 4.7.
+The high gain shaper is connected to the low and medium threshold discriminators and has a 122 dynamic range of 200 fC.
+The low gain shaper has a linear response up to 500 fC and is connected 123 to the high threshold discriminator.
+The 3 thresholds are set by 10-bit DACs common to the 64 124 channels.
+Per channel a 4-bit DAC can be used to shift the pedestal voltage with respect to the 125 common thresholds and minimise their dispersions.
+A detailed characterisation of the detector 126 can be performed thanks to the calibration test input and a multiplexed shaper output (analogue 127 readout).
+Calibration of the electronics is discussed in section 3.1 and the analogue readout of 128 Micromegas signals is explained in section 4.7.
+129

-2.3 Mechanical design
+130 2.3 Mechanical design